mapzen/documentation/src-tangram-new/custom.md

 <div class="demo-wrapper" source="https://mapzen.com/tangram/play/embed/?scene=https://tangrams.github.io/tangram-docs/tutorials/custom/custom8.yaml#18.07925/40.76442/-73.98058"></div>

-It doesn't look any different!
-The blend modes expect an alpha value, so let's add one to the building layer's `color` now:
+But it doesn't look transparent!
+That's because the building layer's color value is a solid gray (`[.7, .7, .7]`).
+Those three values are the R, G, and B channels – but there's another possible value, for alpha – if you don't specify it, it defaults to `1`, which is opaque.
+The blend modes work with alpha, so let's change that color value to `[.7, .7, .7, .5]`, half-transparent:

 <div class="demo-wrapper" source="https://mapzen.com/tangram/play/embed/?scene=https://tangrams.github.io/tangram-docs/tutorials/custom/custom9.yaml#18.07925/40.76442/-73.98058"></div>